kangjung/Grass-Tower-Defense/README.md

 # How to play
 1. Enter your GitHub username and start playing. (it doesn't matter if it doesn't exist)
 2. Click “Work” to gain contribution points and build towers.
-3. Use items like coffee to boost stamina and productivity.
+3. If you have caffeine, your work will proceed automatically, though at a slower pace.
-4. The enemy is a black cat inspired by Mona from GitHub.
+4. Enemies are black cats inspired by Mona, GitHub’s mascot.
-5. When the black cat reaches a certain quantity (30), it becomes a game over.
+5. If too many black cats (30) overwhelm the field, it’s game over.
+6. You cannot plant grass for previous days.
-6. The steps of the tower are as follows.
-(0 commits / 1-3 commits / 4-6 commits / 7-9 commits / 10+ commits
+7. Towers grow stronger with more contributions: 0 commits / 1-3 commits / 4-6 commits / 7-9 commits / 10+ commits.

 # About
 * Game for the [js13kGames competition 2025.](https://js13kgames.com/) (Theme for this year is Black Cat.)